OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/how-to/create_a_bulk_assessment_for_submission_tasks.md

 ## How to create a bulk assessment

-Select the assessable course element for which a bulk assessment should be carried out.
+Select the assessable course element for which a bulk assessment should be carried out. oder wählen Sie die Option "Massenbewertung" in der Toolbar.
+Anschließend können Sie mit der Massenbewertung beginnen.

+!!!note "note"

     All course elements are displayed for which at least one of the following assessment features is configured:
     * Score
     * Passed
     * Comment
     * Files

-You can then start bulk assessment.
+!!! tip "tip"

       The easiest way is to first activate the desired table columns in the evaluation overview and then download the empty or only partially filled table.
 In this way you get an optimal Excel table, which you only have to fill in accordingly.

 ###  The individual steps of a bulk assessment: